Load Testing Best Practices

 - Assimilation with functional testing tools to measure user experience/automate scenario maintenance

-- Alliance with APM tools to analyze tests at code level
+- Alliance with APM tools to analyze tests at the code level

 NeoLoad offers ready-to-use integrations to facilitate successful toolchain interaction.
 You can create your custom integrations with NeoLoad’s API.